best-whale-tours-in-australia

 Discover Phillip Island’s picturesque coastline as you circumnavigate the island while keeping a lookout for the smooth footprint of humpback and southern right whales.

-Tours here include a visit to Seal Rocks where thousands of curious Australian fur seals can be spotted in the water and on the rocks, going about their day.
+Tours here include a visit to Seal Rocks, where thousands of curious Australian fur seals can be spotted in the water and on the rocks, going about their day.
 Common and bottlenose dolphins are also a regular sight.

 Whale Watching in New South Wales

-Peak Season: May - November
+Peak Season: May to November

 STAY WITH US